 Similar to the admission requirements for the MA Arts and Culture.

-This MA course focusses on art on paper in the late middle ages and early modern period.
-We pay special attention to drawings, etchings and engravings.
-After few lectures introducing the main artists and techniques, we start our object-based research with a close look at some highlights from the Special Collections of Leiden University.
-Then we visit and study other prominent collections in the Netherlands, e.g. the Rijksmuseum in Amsterdam and the Teylers Museum in Haarlem, as well as the Netherlands Institute for Art History (RKD) and the Royal Library, both in The Hague.
+This MA course focusses on the art of drawing in the sixteenth and seventeenth-century Netherlands. .
+The first two lectures will focus on drawing techniques, inscriptions and collector’s marks by taking a close look at drawings from the Special Collections of Leiden University (this course is on campus!).
+We will also pay attention to the function of drawings, the history of collecting and the current state of research.
+Seventeenth-century Dutch drawings from the Special Collections of Leiden University will be the starting point for object-based research.
+We will visit and study other collections in the Netherlands, e.g. the Rijksmuseum in Amsterdam and the Teylers Museum in Haarlem, as well as the Netherlands Institute for Art History (RKD) in the Hague (if possible because of the Covid 19-pandemic).
 This course will end with students presenting their research on one or two objects and their preparation for writing catalogue entries.

-Students will get an understanding of the position of art on paper in the late medieval and early modern period
+Students will get an understanding of the position of art on paper in the early modern period

 Students will have obtained an insight in the most important collections of art on paper in the Netherlands